Tejasree-Goli/Fine-Tuned-DETR-using-Pytorch-Lightning/Hybrid-CNN-DETR.md

 # Powerline Fault Detection using DETR

 ## Overview
-This repository contains an implementation of object detection and classification for powerline components using the DETR (DEtection TRansformer) model.
-The model is fine-tuned to detect and classify faults in powerline components, including insulators, towers, broken insulators, and vegetation presence.
+This repository contains the implementation of object detection and classification for powerline components using DETR (DEtection TRansformer) model.
+This model is fine-tuned to detect and classify faults in powerline components, including insulators, towers, broken insulators, and vegetation presence.
 The dataset used for training is managed through Roboflow.

 ## Features
 - Fine-tuning the pre-trained DETR model with a ResNet-50 backbone.